Kleinmann's tortoise: Status and conservation

 On the IUCN Red List, Kleinmann's tortoise is classified as critically endangered (CR A2abcd+3d).
 Less than three Testudo generations ago, an estimated 55-56,000 adult Kleinmann's tortoises existed.
 Today, about 7,500 remain, and decline due to habitat destruction and unsustainable exploitation appears to be ongoing.
 While the former threat is believed to be alleviated, illegal pet trade is feared to have reduced the population to maybe 1,000 adult tortoises in the two or three remaining subpopulations.
 Given that T. kleinmanni is a slow-maturing, long-lived species with few offspring (see K-strategist), this is well possibly less than the minimum viable population size, eventually dooming the species to extinction in the wild.
 There are plans for augmenting the Israeli sub-population by releasing individuals from local controlled breeding centers in Israel, but these projects have yet to be approved by authorities.

 Mixing individuals from the subpopulations for reintroduction purposes should be avoided, as the ecological parameters of habitat differ.
 DNA fingerprinting of individuals to help maintain heterozygosity in captive and reintroduction populations can be performed during routine stool analyses.
 In this context, notably, there may be a haplotype uniquely found in the Egyptian tortoise.

 Captive breeding requires more care than in other Testudo species, as the species is more delicate and the clutch is very small, but is not highly difficult for experienced Testudo breeders.
 T. kleinmanni is not generally available for hobbyists and even if legal to keep, should be avoided without valid documentation.
 Smuggling continues to be a problem, but confiscated individuals are used to establish a captive safeguard population.

 On May 21, 2007, Rome's main zoo, Bioparco, reported it has successfully bred the species from parents rescued from a smuggler's suitcase in 2005.
 It is also kept and bred at several other zoos in Europe and North America.

+Threats

+Kleinmann's tortoise confronts a range of anthropogenic challenges affecting its conservation.
+These threats include agricultural practices, overgrazing, industrial development, and, notably, the illegal pet trade.
+The species suffered a substantial setback when Egyptian subpopulations faced extinction, leading to the utilization of the Libyan stock in both national and international pet markets, a practice that eventually became illegal.

+Kleinmann's tortoise encounters threats from agricultural activities, overgrazing, and industrial development.
+These pressures contribute to habitat degradation, posing challenges to the species' survival and exacerbating its vulnerability.

+A critical concern for Kleinmann's tortoise is the illegal pet trade, which originated with the use of Libyan stock after Egyptian subpopulations were depleted.
+The illicit trade persists within Egypt and Libya.
+This trade has potentially devastating consequences for the global population, with collection pressure reported to be higher in the eastern regions.

+Kleinmann's tortoise faces heightened vulnerability due to its low annual biomass production, resulting in a high sensitivity to population disturbance.
+The species exhibits poor recovery abilities from activities impacting the population size negatively.